marka2114/test/week00/README.md

 1. [How to install Docker](docker_windows.md),

-2. [How to run Docker](docker_running_ipynb.md) using a Docker container specifically built for INFO 490, and
+2. [How to run Docker](docker_running_ipynb.md) using a Docker container specifically built for this course, and

 3. [How to install shared folders](docker_folder_sharing.md).